nir3shprabu/gcp-deployment-manager-monorepo/README.md

 # gcp-dm-sympl

-This repository contains templates for use with GCPs Deployment Manager that I wrote for various applications of interest.
+This repository contains a Deployment Manager template for deploying `sympl` on Google Cloud Platform (GCP)

 ## Getting Started